-This is a sticky issue.
-Because the test occurs at or near the completion of the home, failure puts both the applicant and code enforcement personnel in a difficult position.
+Due to the test occurring at or near the completion of the home, failure puts both the applicant and code enforcement personnel in a difficult position.
 If there is one large hole in the building, it is fairly easy to identify the air leakage path and plug it.
 In most cases, the additional leakage is the result of a series of very small failures in air sealing.
 Finding and fixing these failures can be difficult - particularly in very tight homes.